What is a Conversion Rate? How is it Calculated?

 Therefore, it is entirely possible that each phase of this process is evaluated according to its' own conversion rate.
 Note that each of these steps is an integral part of the conversion funnel, which is covered in section 7 of our article "12 ways to improve your conversion rate".

 Why should you calculate a website's conversion rate?

 Evaluating the conversion rate of the different steps leading to a customer acquisition will allow you to identify the aspects that compromise your success and can indicate the necessity to use A/B testing to identify which corrective measures could help increase your success rate.

-It goes without saying that calculating the conversion rate for each aspect and functionality associated with your website is a part of the daily follow-ups you should complete to ensure that your website is at its' best.
-This will help you make adjustements and rethink your web strategy.
+It goes without saying that calculating the conversion rate for each aspect and functionality associated with your website is a part of the daily follow-ups you should complete to ensure that your company website is at its' best.
+This will help you make adjustments and rethink your web strategy.

 It is also strongly recommended to take into consideration the one-off events that could affect your results.
 To this end, if you compare the results you got during a marketing campaign with those at a moment where no campaign is on, you will probably see a decline in your conversion rate.

 However, this will not necessarily mean that every aspect has a flaw that needs to be corrected, but instead, that a period where the site is not under a promotional campaign will obviously be less busy in terms of visitors.